-Considering the age and the type of the star it orbits, this impossible planet would need to form inside its sun to be at the orbit it’s in now as its sun had shrunk through the ages.
+Considering the age and also the form of the star it orbits, this impossible planet would need to be created within its sun to be at the orbit it’s in currently as its sun had shrunken through the ages.

 2. Blacker than Black (TrES-2b)

-3. Pulsarville (PSR 1257+12 b, c, d)
+3. Pulsarville (PSR B1257+12 b, c, d)

 The foundation of this pulsar is a neutron star, a super-dense fragment of a star left over after a nova or supernova.